Autopsy Service/Forensic Pathology

 Special Note Regarding Body and Organ Donations:

-The donation of bodies for medical education, or Anatomical Bequeathal Program, is administered by the Department of Neurobiology and Anatomy, not Pathology.
+The donation of bodies for medical education, or Anatomical Bequeathal Program, is administered by the Center for Applied Learning and Anatomy, not Pathology.
 Please call (336) 716-4369 or send an e-mail to firstname.lastname@example.org for information.

 Please do not contact the Department of Pathology or Autopsy Services concerning organ or body donations.